Excerpt: Just A Kiss

-After they made their way to the table, Jenna scooted into the plush, leather booth.
+After they made their way to the table, Jenna scooted into the leather booth.
 The restaurant’s dim lighting, along with the sultry jazz music playing, made for a cozy, romantic setting.
-But this wasn’t a date, it was a set up.
+But this wasn’t a date, it was a set-up.
 And why didn’t Darci’s matchmaking seem to bother Luke?
 Probably because they were friends.
 Or maybe he felt sorry for her, which would be the worst-case scenario.
-She’d rather sit home alone, rearranging her hutch, than go on a pity date.
+She’d rather be home alone, rearranging her closets, than go on a pity date.
 Talk about humiliating.

 Their server placed a basket of rolls on the table and asked, “Would you care for a drink, or perhaps I can help you choose a bottle of wine?”

 “Want to share a bottle of Pinot Grigio?”
 Pity date or not, at this point, she couldn’t jump up and leave without being rude.
 Besides, she honestly didn’t want to go home yet.
 She’d take whatever time she could with Luke.
 He was a wicked combination of everything she wanted in a man, along with everything she didn’t: sexy and smart, all pluses.
 Player and heartbreaker, all negatives.
 He, and guys like him, were the main reason she was searching for a boy-toy to play with for the rest of the summer.
 She missed sex, but not the relationship drama.